21 Plants That Repel Ticks: Fresh Smells We Love & Ticks Hate!

 Geranium, especially rose geranium, are great mosquito repellents but keep ticks at bay as well.
 They grow fast, especially in sunny and dry areas.
 They look great in flower beds or as decorations in and around vegetable gardens.

 Growing up, we'd find this growing wild in fields all the time.
-They're gorgeous with small, colorful flowers.
+All types of geraniums are gorgeous with small, colorful flowers.
 You probably recognize them from the photo above.
 They can have a "wild" appearance, but the flowers are so pretty.

 You'll rarely see a more beautiful flower.
 They're round and thick, ranging somewhere between yellow and orange in their petals.
 If you to look and can't find seeds or potted flowers, check for the alternate name, Aztec marigold.